-- Talking Circles - Class discussions - Writing about our feelings (i.e. journaling) - Seeking out the assistance of an adult to develop a plan to resolve an issue - Reading stories about historical events that serve to broaden our empathy and understanding of others and their lived experiences - Role playing and perspective taking activities - Using strategies to calm ourselves (i.e. physical activity, breathing, the sensory path, the mood meter).
+- Talking Circles - Class discussions - Writing about our feelings (i.e. journaling) - Seeking out the assistance of an adult to develop a plan to resolve an issue - Reading stories about historical events that serve to broaden our empathy and understanding of others and their lived experiences - Role playing and perspective taking activities - Using strategies to calm ourselves (i.e. zones of regulation, physical activity, breathing, the sensory path, self-regulation room, social mapping and size of the problem).